 Posted on July 2, 2018 by

 Visual Merchandising is the practice that drives sales by enticing visitors, increasing retention and making them your customers.
 The practice has long existed in physical retail with products placed in the right locations & stores to visually appeal to the visitors of the region intrigue their interest and make them customers.
 This includes adding displays, decorations, signs, and layout of space.
 The overall purpose of visual merchandising is to get customers to come into the store and spend money.
+Visual Merchandising is becoming more important in online retail, especially with the rose of mobile first commerce.

 Why do you need Visual merchandising in ecommerce?